mhall313/mhall313/README.md

 ## About Me

 I'm an intellectually and analytically bent software engineer.
-I'm passionate about creating and building innovative and efficient tools for buisnesses and customers.
+I'm passionate about creating and building innovative and efficient tools that make lives easier.
 I am a certified full stack web-developer from the University of Richmond, have my bachelor's in Mathematics from Virginia Tech and an associates degree in Accounting and Business.

 I'm also a thirty-something cat-mom of 3.
 🐱🐱🐱